Roland Memisevic

-received the PhD in Computer Science from the University of Toronto, Canada, in 2008.
+He received the PhD in Computer Science from the University of Toronto, Canada, in 2008.

-as an assistant professor in Computer Science.
 His research interests are in machine learning and

 computer vision, in particular in unsupervised learning and feature learning.